Co-dimension one stable blowup for the supercritical cubic wave equation

 \subsubsection{Preliminary transformations}

 We study solutions of the equation

-First, we transform Eq.~\eqref{Eq:ODEeigenv} into an isospectral equation\footnote{In a sense that the set of values of $\la$ that yield $C^{\infty}[0,1]$ solutions is the same for both equations.} of the Heun type.
+First, we transform Eq.~\eqref{Eq:ODEeigenv} into an ``isospectral" equation\footnote{Isospectral in the sense that the set of values of $\la \in\overline{\mathbb{H}}$ that yield $C^{\infty}[0,1]$ solutions is the same for both equations.} with four regular singularities.
 This is achieved by a change of variables